cubeqa/cubelm/README.md

 # CubeLM

-CubeLM is a platform for building large language models and LLM-based chatbots.
+CubeLM is an open source framework for training, customizing, and deploying your large language models.